mukhametdinovigor/online_library/README.md

 pip install -r requirements.txt
 ```

-Also you need create `.env` file and write a line like this into it:
+Also you need to create `.env` file and write lines like this into it:

 ```
 FOLDER='docs'